KleberVales/english-study/README.md

 - I always study in the morning.

 place
 - They live in Brazil.
+- The keys are in my bag.

 ### 3.2 Of and of the
 ### 3.3 To and for